12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 Red Log Peperomia is prone to root-rot which is prevalent in soggy soil.
 The disease is characterized by wilted, discolored leaves, corky swellings under the leaves and leaf drop.

-Soggy soil reduces oxygen concentration in the soil which causes the roots to die.
-Once the roots die, they cannot take up water and nutrients to the leaves.
-The leaves begin to wilt and eventually drop.
+Soggy soil reduces oxygen concentration in the soil which causes the roots to die resulting in wilting and dropping leaves.

 Remedies